Autistic rights movement: Criticism of Autism Speaks

 Autism Speaks has faced criticism from autistic rights advocates for failing to represent autistic people and for exploitative practices.
+Autistic rights activists organize protests against organizations they consider objectionable, most notably Autism Speaks and the Judge Rotenberg Center.
+In the United States, activists affiliated with ASAN have organized numerous protests against Autism Speaks events, typically protesting and leafleting at fundraising walks.
+Autistic activists including Shain Neumeier and Ly Xīnzhèn M. Zhǎngsūn Brown have organized lobbying days and protests aiming to close or more strictly regulate the Judge Rotenberg Center.

-Until he resigned in 2013, John Elder Robison was Autism Speaks' only board member openly recognized as being on the autism spectrum.
+Until he resigned in 2013, John Elder Robison was Autism Speaks' only board member openly recognized as being autistic.
 His resignation came two days after the release of an op-ed by the group's co-founder Suzanne Wright which, according to Robison, "is simply not defensible for someone who feels as I do, and I cannot continue to stand up for the public actions of an organization that makes the same mistakes over and over again by failing to connect to the community it purports to represent".

 Simone Greggs, the mother of an autistic child, filed a lawsuit against Autism Speaks for disability discrimination after her job offer was rescinded.
 The suit alleges that she lost the job offer due to asking for an accommodation on behalf of her autistic son.

 Autism Speaks has produced the documentary films Autism Every Day (2006) and Sounding the Alarm (2014) and the short video I Am Autism (2009), each met with strong opposition from autistic rights advocates.
 Autism Every Day is a documentary featuring interviews of parents with mostly negative opinions about autism and their situations.
-It has been criticized due to parents speaking about their children as if they are not there.
+Disability rights advocates criticized it due to parents speaking about their children as if they are not there.
 In one interview, former board member Alison Singer, while in the same room as her autistic daughter, reveals she had contemplated driving herself and her daughter off a bridge.
 I Am Autism is a short video that personifies autism as a narrative voice, which compares itself to several life-threatening diseases and makes the false claim of causing divorce.
 Sounding the Alarm is a documentary exploring the transition to adulthood and the cost of lifetime care.
-It was criticized by the Autistic Women & Nonbinary Network for being "full of dehumanizing rhetoric" and portraying ignorance of nonverbal communication.
+It was criticized by the Autistic Women & Nonbinary Network for being "full of dehumanizing rhetoric" and portraying ignorance of communication other than speech.

 Autism Speaks fundraising events have been the object of several organized protests by autistic rights advocates.

 In 2013, the organization Boycott Autism Speaks published a list of companies that donate money to Autism Speaks along with their contact information, urging those in the autistic community to pressure those companies into dropping their support via an active boycott, since direct appeals to Autism Speaks did not result in the desired changes.
 A month later, ASAN published its 2014 Joint Letter to the Sponsors of Autism Speaks, signed by 26 different disability-related organizations, appealing to the moral responsibility of the sponsors, donors, and other supporters.